General Doubly Stochastic Maximum Principle and Its Applications to Optimal Control of SPDEs: A necessary maximum principle for optimal controls of forward-backward doubly stochastic control systems

 Now we introduce the adjoint equation by virtue of dual technique and Hamilton function for our problem.
-From the variational inequality obtained in Lemma 5, the maximum principle can be proved by using It\^o's formula.
+From the variational inequality obtained in Lemma 5, the maximum principle can be proved by using It\^{o}'s formula.
 The adjoint equations are